Menu

 How to use Burp Suite Professional for automated security testing

-Burp Suite Professional can be used for automated security testing in several ways.
+Burp Suite Professional can be used for automated testing in several ways.
 First, testers can use the tool to automatically scan an application for vulnerabilities, saving time and effort compared to manual testing.
 Second, testers can use Burp Suite to automate testing specific functionality or inputs, such as user authentication or input validation.

 To use Burp Suite for automated testing, testers can set up automated scans using the tool's scanning configuration options, specifying which vulnerabilities to test for, how to handle authentication, and how to handle errors.
 Testers can also use Burp Suite's extensibility to add custom functionality, such as scripts that automate specific tasks or tests.